upper/site/tour/tutorials/sql-builder/02/README.md

 ## a) SQL Builder: JOIN Queries and Struct Composition

-Now let's suppose you have independent Go structs (each one mapped to a different table) and a JOIN query that returns a result combining columns from all the mapped tables.
+Now, let's suppose you have independent Go structs (each one mapped to a different table) and a JOIN query that returns a result combining columns from all the mapped tables.